Updated on September 23, 2021

-California Business and Professional Code section 10130 sets forth the acts that only a real estate licensee may perform.
+California business and professions code section 10130 sets forth the acts that only a real estate licensee may perform.
 The list includes a property manager who solicits tenants, negotiates leases or collects rents.
 (Bus. & Prof. C. § 10131.)
 This means that most activities that an owner would hire a property manager to carry out would require a real estate license.
 However, the Code sets out three exceptions to this property manager rule.

 First, a property manager does not need a real estate license if they do not engage in either leasing activities or the collection or rents.
 (Bus. & Prof. C. § 10131.)
 However, if a property manager is not leasing or collecting rents, he or she will not be able to provide much of a service to the property owner.
 The other two exceptions prove more useful.